grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Percy lifted a stopwatch that hung on the wall next to her and pressed the button to start it.
 The soft clicking filled the quiet control room.

 5 minutes precisely had passed when the ship-to-ship lit up again, repeating the same message as before.
 At the same moment, the depth-under-keel gauge rapidly began to climb.
-By the time the overly long announcement from the sub with the ram had been read, the _Prospect_ had passed off the end of the continental shelf and the depth-under-keel gauge had tapped its 'bottomless' pin.
+By the time the overly long announcement from the _Grackle_ had been read, the _Prospect_ had passed off the end of the continental shelf and the depth-under-keel gauge had tapped its 'bottomless' pin.

-[//]: # (----- invisible character break)

 [//]: # (### Over the end of the shelf, dive below 200m)

 Percy grinned, and took the mic down from the ship-to-ship radio over her head.
 She squeezed the transmit button.
 "To pursuing Authority boat, sub running north-north-west acknowledging.
 Stopping motor and surfacing."
 As soon as she released the transmit button, Percy punched the dive alarm next to her.
 As the klaxon wound up she gave Hemi his order: "Dive Hemi!
 Drive her down!"
 She flipped the light switch to turn on the red night lighting.

 Bastian did not even wait for Hemi to tap his shoulder.
 He turned the dive plane to a full descent angle.
-Hemi stepped to the tank trim panel and trimmed the boat's weight forward with one hand.
+Hemi reached to the tank trim panel and trimmed the boat's weight forward with one hand.
 His other hand hung through the strap above his head, and he leaned against the angle of the boat.

-"Open the main ballast valves Hemi, till we're under 200 meters."
-The great gaping maw of the deep sea had opened up beneath them, and Percy was going to drive her boat right down its throat.
+"Open the main ballast valves Hemi, till we're under 200 meters.
+The great gaping maw of the deep sea has opened up beneath, and I'm going to drive my boat right down its fuckin' throat."

-Hemi nodded, and twisted open the wheels that opened the main ballast valves with his free hand.
+Hemi twisted the wheels that opened the main ballast valves with his free hand.
 Air rushed out of the tanks in long streams of bubbles above.
 Percy knew the _Grackle_ would be able to hear this and know the _Prospect_ was diving.
 But the _Prospect_ was going down so fast, driven by weight, angle, and speed, that it was only a matter of minutes before the depth gauge was approaching the 200 meter mark.

 A light lit on the tank trim panel indicating the main ballast had released all the air it had contained a few moments before.
 Hemi rolled shut the main ballast valves sealing the boat to its minimum buoyancy.

 Hemi watched the depth gauge carefully.
-It passed 200 meters.
+It slipped passed 200 meters.

 The _Prospect_ let out a long groan, rising slowly in pitch, as the hull adjusted to the weight of water that had been so rapidly dropped upon it.